JO-Techs/JAVAtask1/README.md

-# Personal Finance Tracker API
+# Finance Tracker API

-A RESTful API for managing personal finances built with Express.js and MongoDB.
+A RESTful API for managing finances built with Express.js and MongoDB.

 ## Setup